Chenhere22/Cooking_website/README.md

 # Cooking_website
 The wesite, Mi's Kitchen, posts Asian cooking recipes and classes.
+Here is the website link(made by AI): https://yep.so/p/receipt-website

 **Business Model**: Users can choose from three subscription plans.
 The basic plan only allows viewing recipes and preparation steps.
 The intermediate plan includes video access and a chatbot customer service.
 The premium plan offers live online classes and the opportunity to participate in offline seminars.